jfy133/Hominid_Calculus_Microbiome_Evolution/README.md

 to recover the coordinates of these sequences from the super-reference FASTA, which was exported as a BED file.

-> The super-reference FASTA files are not included here to large size.
+> :warning: The super-reference FASTA files are not included here to large size.

-For each sample's mapping to the _Streptococcus_ super-reference, we then ran bedtools to recover statistics on the genome coverage.
+For each sample's mapping to the _Streptococcus_ super-reference, we then ran bedtools to recover statistics on the coverage of each annotated gene entry.

 ```bash
 ## Extract reads from abpA and abpB-like regions